 See these gorgeous peaches?
 Yep.
 I picked about 40 pounds of ’em at a local You-Pick farm.
 These are what I used to make this tart.
 Lip smacking good.

-Here’s my finished birthday dessert, served with simple vanilla ice cream.
+Here’s my finished birthday dessert, a peach shortbread tart, which will be served with vanilla ice cream.
 You can also see one of our family fixtures… the “Boring Birthday Guy”.
 He makes an appearance at all of our family birthday celebrations.
 He’s really quite the party animal.

 And this is me… the birthday girl… ready to dig into a scrumptious birthday dessert I made for myself.
 Go figure!
-I polished off that piece and the mandatory scoop of ice cream in no time flat!
+I polished off that piece or peach shortbread tart and the mandatory scoop of ice cream in no time flat!
 HA HA!
 Some birthdays are like that!
-In case you are interested, I also have posted the recipes for an Apple Shortbread Tart and a Boysenberry Shortbread Tart!
-All are fantastic!

-Sure hope you will consider making this delicious dessert.
+Sure hope you will consider making this delicious peach shortbread tart.
 Have a fantastic, “peachy” kind of day!

 Recipe Adapted from my friend, Shari Altree’s recipe for Apple Shortbread Tart